 Compassion Fatigue and Self Care for Caregivers

-A critical component of caregiving is compassion.
+A critical part of caregiving is compassion.
 Compassion means "to bear suffering."
 As we give more and more of ourselves in caregiving relationships, we also experience the suffering, the ups and downs, the good news and the bad news with our loved ones.
 Just being compassionate can be exhausting and when it becomes too much, caregivers can experience "compassion fatigue."